 This can be tough, especially if you’re currently getting out of debt by working your debt snowball; however, I think this method would be the most comforting and the stress-out-the-least-each-month (that’s the technical term) method because you are basically building your budget around the prior month’s income.

 You will have to prioritize your expenses.
-I know that can be overwhelming but just remember, once you’re out of debt there should be plenty of money to cover every expense, every month!
+This can be overwhelming, but just remember, once you’re out of debt there should be plenty of money to cover every expense, every month.

 Number your expenses in order of priority. #1 being the most important – absolutely must be paid that month.
 These should include your basic needs: shelter, utilities, food, and transportation.
 So all essential expenses pertaining to those categories should be the first few numbers on your list.